wp-plugins/sz-google/readme.txt

 * Feature: Add Google+ comments system.

 == Upgrade Notice ==

+= 1.2 =

+= 1.1 =
+Added the widget for the google plus modules, fixed some minor errors and improved the code of the plugin to get the best performances of loading.
+Addition of the missing documentation.

 = 1.0 =
 Added the new google plus feature that allows the insertion of a post directly on the page of our website.
 Have also been released for the alternate functions to improve the options already present in the plugin.